FN HP-DA: History

 FN HP-DA, first version, displayed at the Imatra Border Museum.
+The Finnish Defence Forces 900 PIST 80 and 900 PIST 80-91 had decocker levers instead of manual safety lever.
 The frame safety is different on the updated/1990 model (above page).

 The BDA represents the further development of the widely used FN/Browning Hi-Power, which, by the 1980s, had been production for almost fifty years (Note: Browning Hi-Power's production started in 1935.
 The pistol is also known as P-35 and GP-35, based on its introduction year.) before the design of the BDA was completed.
 The development of the BDA may have been a response to the original Hi-Power's shortcomings in the first Joint Service Small Arms Program tests conducted in the late 1970s.

 FN had the BDA ready for the 1983–1984 XM9 pistol trials to select a new sidearm chambered for the 9×19mm Parabellum cartridge that would equip all branches of the United States Armed Forces.
-FN Herstal would voluntarily withdraw the BDA from the competition in May 31, 1984.
+FN Herstal would voluntarily withdraw the BDA from the competition on May 31, 1984.
 Ultimately, the winner of the bid was the Italian Beretta 92F.

 The Finnish Defence Forces accepted the weapon into service as their general service pistol under the designations 9.00 PIST 80 and 9.00 PIST 80–91.

 The FN HP-DA/Browning BDA had two versions during its lifetime.
 The first version featured a frame safety similar to the original Browning Hi-Power.
 Production of the FN HP-DA started in 1983, but did not sell well and was withdrawn from the markets in 1987.

 The production resumed in 1990, with the second/updated version produced with a newer-style frame safety, as well being made with a new manufacturing process.
 Along with the second version, in 1990, new variations, such as compact (BDAC/HP-DAC) and double-action only (BDAO/HP-DAO) variants, also entered production.
 Ultimately, the production of the BDA and its variants ceased in 1999.
 It was succeeded by the FN Forty-Nine in 2000 and then the FN FNP in 2006.